eskrav/udacity-machine-learning/capstone-project/capstone_report_template.md

 ### Abstract

-In this project, I created a classification model which predicts, from the point of view of an individual lender, whether peer-to-peer loans will be repaid, or not.
+In this project, I created a classification model which predicts, from the point of view of an individual lender, whether a peer-to-peer loan will likely be repaid, or not.
 To this end, I compared labeled historical Prosper loan data to the repayment status predicted by several supervised learning algorithms.
 The original dataset includes 113,937 loans, with 81 features per loan, including loan amount, interest rate, demographic information, and actual historical loan status.
-This information is particularly important for Prosper lenders, for the purpose of determining whether to lend money to a particular borrower, and for the company towards determining whether to offer someone a loan, which terms to offer, and what risk category to assign to a borrower (although the model is geared towards potential lenders).
+This information is particularly important for Prosper lenders, for the purpose of determining whether to lend money to a particular borrower; and for the company, towards determining whether to offer a potential borrower a loan, which terms to offer, and what risk category to assign to a borrower (although this particular model is geared towards potential lenders).

 ## I. Definition
 <!--_(approx. 1-2 pages)_-->